State health officials are warning that New Hampshire is in the early stages of a Hepatitis A outbreak.

 Hepatitis A is transmitted by ingesting small undetected amounts of stool from an infected person.

-At-risk populations include people experiencing homelessness, people using recreational drugs, gay and bisexual men, and travelers to countries with high rates of the virus.
+At-risk populations include people experiencing homelessness, people using recreational drugs, men who have sex with men, and travelers to countries with high rates of the virus.

 But State Epidemiologist Benjamin Chan says recent outbreaks in other states have shown the virus can easily spread beyond those groups.